-37 Long Term Debtors - Aspect Building Communities & Woodside Avenue Developments LLP
+37 Long Term Debtors - Aspect Building Communities and associated LLPs

 As a Limited Liability Partnership has an aim of making a profit the Council can only be a member through a company.
 The Council has created a wholly owned subsidiary called Aspect (Eastleigh) Ltd to enable membership.
 This company has no transactions passing through it so does not complete accounts and exists solely to enable membership to the Limited Liability Partnerships created.